 Michael’s key ingredient choice also led him to two people who became central to Fable’s founding team.
 Mycologist (mushroom scientist) Jim Fuller is the Chief Science Officer behind the company’s creations.
 And organic mushroom farmer Chris McLoghlin joined the business as Chief Product Officer.

-“When I talked to people in the food industry about mushrooms, these guys were mentioned at least five times .
+“When I talked to people in the food industry about mushrooms, there names came up at least five times .
 That’s when I knew I had to talk to them about my ideas,” says Michael about bringing together a team with a perfect set of complementary skills.

 Heston-approved flavours and textures